tomasravalli/camp-nou-smartbooking/README.md

 ## 1. Introduction <a name="introduction"></a>
 With a capacity of 99,354, Camp Nou is the biggest stadium in Europe.
-The Club has about 90,000 members who own a stadium seat for the entire season and who on many occasions do not attend matches.
-For this reason, the Club has created an official secondary market, called Seient Lliure, as a platform for these members to 'release' their seat and recover 50% of its value.
+About 90,000 of those stadium seats, are owned by members for the entire season and who on many occasions do not attend matches for different reasons.
+In orfer to avoid empty seats on a match day, the Club has created an official system –called Seient Lliure– as a platform for members to free up/release their seat and recover 50% of its value.

 <img src="https://user-images.githubusercontent.com/4792886/132962391-aa9ab65c-955f-4166-a145-63800333ea55.png" alt="alt text" width="300">